 - Work ethic

 - landing a job in the industry and much more.

-He does all of the above as to answer the questions posed by the listeners.
-Greyscale Gorilla is an excellent podcast for anyone from student to veterans to expert in graphic design/motion graphic looking for industry advice from an experienced person.
+He does all of the above to answer the questions posed by the listeners.
+Greyscale Gorilla is an excellent podcast for anyone from students to veterans to experts in graphic design/motion graphics looking for industry advice from an experienced person.

 Remember, design podcasts are one of the best sources for designers to be informed and inspired.
 Design podcasts broaden the outlook and often provide practical solutions to incorporate into design projects.